cryptomator/docs/source/security/architecture.rst

     ciphertextName := base64url(aesSiv(cleartextName, parentDirId, encryptionMasterKey, macMasterKey)) + '.c9r'

-Depending on the kind of node, the encrypted name is then either used to create a file or a directory:
+Depending on the kind of node, the encrypted name is then either used to create a file or a directory.

-* files are stored as files, and
+* Files are stored as files.
-* non-files are stored as directories.
-The type of the node then depends on the directory content:
+* Non-files are stored as directories.
+The type of the node then depends on the directory content.

-    * directories are denoted by a file called ``dir.c9r`` containing aforementioned directory ID,
+    * Directories are denoted by a file called ``dir.c9r`` containing aforementioned directory ID.
-    * symlinks are denoted by a file called ``symlink.c9r`` containing the encrypted link target, and
+    * Symlinks are denoted by a file called ``symlink.c9r`` containing the encrypted link target.
-    * further types may be appended in future releases.
+    * Further types may be appended in future releases.

 Thus, a cleartext directory structure like this: